Code-Institute-Submissions/Willdeakin-Milestone-Project-3_NovResub/README.md

 ## Credits
 - Code
+    - The main structure of the app.py and base.html is inspired by the task manager mini project
     - Lines 160-168 of app.py are from [askpython](https://www.askpython.com/python-modules/flask/flask-error-handling)
     - The code of this project was created by Will Deakin.